joeappleton18/web-dev-2022-notes/sessions/week_2/README.md

 By the end of this week you should be able to address the following questions:

+- What is React?

-- What is React?- What are React components?
+- What are React components?

 - What are props?